 If you’re looking to buy a home, chances are good you’ll attend at least a few open houses.
 This can be a great time to see several homes in a day, but you can risk not spending enough time in a single property that you miss something important.
-To help you get a better idea of a home, here are 5 questions to ask the agent when attending an open house in Los Angeles.
+To help you get a better idea of a home, here are 5 questions to ask the agent when attending an open house in Riverside.

 WHY ARE THE OWNERS SELLING?